foo-dogsquared/freebies-hunt-api/src/list.md

 - [Calibre](https://calibre-ebook.com/) | An e-book library management tool.

 ## Mathematical Tools
+### A collection of tools to be able to aid you into solving mathematical problems. | math | #e67f0d
 - [fxSolver](https://www.fxsolver.com/)
 - [Geogebra](https://www.geogebra.org/)
 - [Mathway](https://www.mathway.com/Algebra)
 - [Symbolab](https://www.symbolab.com/)

 ## Platforms For Your Future Apps
+### A curated collection of platforms that offers an infrastructure and support for your apps. | platform | #a9def9
 - [BitBucket](https://bitbucket.org/)
 - [Amazon Web Services (AWS) | Free Tier](https://aws.amazon.com/free/)
 - [Firebase](https://firebase.google.com/) | **(recommended)** Comes with a very generous free-tier resources, though integration is a bit of a pain.